TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 6 - NOC Dashboards/3.6.4-live-heavy-hitter-dashboard/_index.md

 - Disk Throughput.
 Apps with large block size (e.g. 4 MB) can consume bandwidth without generating high IOPS
 - Network.

-Memory is not needed as it’s rare for Guest OS to actively read/write from DIMM.
-It’s mostly cache.
+Memory is not needed as it's rare for Guest OS to actively read/write from DIMM.
+It's mostly cache.
 Think of it like disk space (passive).

 Remediation Action you should take: Check why the VMs are generating excessive load.